Projects

 The four aims of the programme are:

 We began work on REINVENT in 2019, leading a consortium which included the Royal United Services Institute (RUSI) and the Danish Demining Group (DDG).
-Funded by the UK’s Foreign, Commonwealth and Development Office, the programme is due to run for an initial five years.
-Our work on REINVENT is allowing us to build on the success of REINVENT’s predecessor programme, Jamii Thabiti – the Kenya Improving Community Security Programme, which we delivered between 2014 and 2019.
+Funded by the UK’s Foreign, Commonwealth and Development Office, the programme was due to run for an initial five years, however has now been extended to seven years.
+Our work on REINVENT is allowing us to build on the success of its predecessor programme, Jamii Thabiti – the Kenya Improving Community Security Programme, which we delivered between 2014 and 2019.

 REINVENT’s approach combines national and regional work.
-We work in North-Eastern, Coastal, Upper-Eastern and Rift-Western regions and up to 18 focus counties each year, where we apply context-specific strategies taking into consideration the diversity, uniqueness and cross-cutting nature of security issues.
+We work in North-Eastern, Coastal, Upper-Eastern, Mt Kenya, Rift and Western regions which covers up to 16 focus counties, where we apply context-specific strategies taking into consideration the diversity, uniqueness and cross-cutting nature of security issues.
 Our work is delivered through our expert team of policing experts, gender and social inclusion advisors, peacebuilders, community engagement specialists, CVE practitioners, researchers and political advisors.
-They combine local knowledge and networks, working alongside a network of up to 40 downstream partners, state and non-state actors, technical working groups and in collaboration with independent initiatives to ensure effective programme delivery.
+They combine local knowledge and networks, working alongside a network of over 25 downstream partners, state and non-state actors, technical working groups and in collaboration with independent initiatives to ensure effective programme delivery.

 Results

-Since 2019, and building upon the accomplishments and progress made by Jamii Thabiti, REINVENT has been delivering important and quantifiable impact at local, county and national level.
+Since 2019, and building upon the accomplishments and progress made by Jamii Thabiti, REINVENT has been delivering important and quantifiable impact at local, county, and national level.
+Across the first 5 years, REINVENT engaged 224,969 individuals directly, and countless more indirectly inspiring and empowering them to contribute to improving community safety and security.

-- Communal violence has fallen by 24% across REINVENT target counties, and criminal violence has fallen by 11%.
+• Communal violence has fallen by 24% across REINVENT target counties, and criminal violence has fallen by 11% since the start of the programme.

-- Our support to election security and monitoring electoral gender-related violence – including to multi-agency election security management plans across multiple counties and training of more than 40 gender justice champions – helped bring about a peaceful election period and transition, when compared to previous elections.
+• Our support to election security and monitoring electoral gender-related violence – including to multi-agency election security management plans across multiple counties and training of 369 gender justice champions – helped bring about a peaceful election period and transition, when compared to previous elections.

-- Nine gender sector working groups across nine counties have been restructured, to improve the coordination of SGBV services.
+• Nine county level gender sector working groups have been restructured to improve the coordination of SGBV prevention and response including provision of services by actors in the referral pathway.

 REINVENT’s climate work